 (e) The allegations are DISPUTED — the Applicant denies the charges and will contest at trial.
 There is no prima facie case of guilt.

-(g) The Applicant is [elderly/in poor health/the sole breadwinner of the family] — humanitarian considerations support bail.
+(g) The Applicant is — humanitarian considerations support bail.

 (h) Co-accused persons similarly placed have been granted bail — parity requires bail for the Applicant.